Menu

 What are LED Paint Booth Lights?

-LED paint booth fixtures are explosion-proof rated systems engineered specifically for environments with airborne paint vapors and volatile organic compounds.
-Unlike standard industrial lighting, these units meet rigorous Class 1 Division 1 safety requirements to prevent ignition in hazardous atmospheres.
-Our explosion-proof LED systems deliver superior illumination while maintaining the safety certifications critical for spray painting operations.
-With integrated drivers that automatically adapt to your building's 120-277V or 277-480V electrical systems, installation connects seamlessly to existing circuits without additional transformers.
+LED light fixtures for paint booths are explosion proof-rated systems engineered for environments with airborne paint vapors and volatile organic compounds.
+Unlike standard industrial lighting, these units meet Class 1 Division 1 safety requirements to help prevent ignition in hazardous atmospheres.

 Mllg E Led Expli 80 50 U C1d1 Led Paint Booth Lighting